madnanahmed/madnanahmed/README.md

 With this much experience, I can handle almost all frameworks and flavors of PHP.
 My objective is to delight my customers by providing them with end products that exceed their expectations by using commercial off-the-shelf tools and cutting-edge technologies.
-I love to work for clients for a long time to provide them likewise services that they are always obliged to.
+I love working for clients for a long time to provide them with services they are always obliged to.

 I worked closely with my clients, understood their requirements, and provided the best services.
 I'm looking forward to doing more here.
 Upwork profile: https://www.upwork.com/freelancers/~012255f1b186aa3e70